 By keeping it in first with the clutch down, you can wear out the clutch apparently.
 Always apply the handbrake at traffic lights when you are stopping for more than a few seconds.
 Its supposedly so that if a car hits you from behind, your car wont roll forward so much and hit the next car or a pedestrian.

-Do you put gear first or handbrake?
+Do you put handbrake first or gear first?

 If you have an automatic gearbox, apply the handbrake first, then put it in P. This ensures that the car’s weight isn’t resting on the parking pawl.
 If you don’t use the handbrake, you’ll be putting constant pressure on the parking pawl and transmission components which will eventually fail, leading to costly repairs.